Hazelfire/thesis/index.md

   Isabelle         Bloated Formulas                          Focus Groups    [@beckert_usability_2015] Isabelle         Large proofs correspond to large effort   Observational   [@bourke_challenges_2012]

-  : Diffuseness / terseness Problems
+  : Diffuseness / Terseness Problems {#tbl:diffuseness}

 Diffuseness is the cognitive dimension of the tersity/verbosity of the syntax.
 Bloated formulas were mentioned in Isabelle in Focus Groups, and